Sultan Ahmed Al Jaber

 ADNOC Group and the OMV Polyolefins Joint Venture

-According to the March 2026 Borouge Group International AG announcement summarized in the findings, the Borouge Group International AG joint venture between ADNOC and Austria's OMV is structured as a global polyolefins platform with a stated valuation in excess of US$60 billion 1.
+The March 2026 announcement describes the Borouge Group International AG joint venture between ADNOC and Austria's OMV as a global polyolefins platform with a stated valuation in excess of US$60 billion 1.
 Al Jaber was named Chairman of the Supervisory Board 1.
-Records indicate the ADNOC-nominated members of the Supervisory Board include Mussabeh Al Kaabi, Fatema Al Nuaimi, Dr. Rainer Seele, and Klaus Froehlich 1.
+The ADNOC-nominated members of the Supervisory Board include Mussabeh Al Kaabi, Fatema Al Nuaimi, Dr. Rainer Seele, and Klaus Froehlich 1.

 Climate Diplomacy and the Masdar–Alterra Axis

-Cross-reference of the synthesis indicates that the climate-finance axis, anchored at Alterra and Masdar, is one of the functional layers through which the three SCFEA sovereign pillars channel outbound capital, alongside the regulatory layer occupied by Mohamed Ali Al Shorafa and the US-listing layer occupied by Essa Kazim 2.
+Records indicate that the climate-finance axis, anchored at Alterra and Masdar, is one of the functional layers through which the three SCFEA sovereign pillars channel outbound capital, alongside the regulatory layer occupied by Mohamed Ali Al Shorafa and the US-listing layer occupied by Essa Kazim 2.

 Energy and Climate Axis in the Tahnoon-Cluster